The Child Behavior Rating Scale (CBRS)

 Takes approximately 3 minutes to complete per child and is completed twice during the academic school year, in both the fall and spring.

 Completed by the teacher outside of instructional time and is based on the teacher's perceptions/observations of the child's behavior across settings within their classroom and with other students and staff.
-To note, teachers are not objective observers, and their experiences, perceptions, and biases shape how they see and interpret students' behaviors.

 The Items